HungPig/HungPig/README.md

 ## Hi there 👋

-I'm a C# and Java developer, and I love Shiba Inu.
+I'm a C# and Java developer